 Dr. Stephen Gallay completed his medical school at McGill University, his Orthopedic Surgery training at the University of Toronto and then went on to complete an Upper Extremity Fellowship at St. Michael’s Hospital.

-He joined Rouge Valley Health System in 1997 and is currently the Division Head of Orthopedic Surgery at the Ajax and Pickering campus.
+He joined Rouge Valley Health System in 1997 and is currently the Division Head of Orthopaedic Surgery at the Ajax and Pickering campus.

 His specialty focus is Arthroscopic and Reconstructive Surgery of the Shoulder.
 He is also a Consultant Shoulder Surgeon with the Working Condition Program at Sunnybrook hospital’s WSIB Shoulder and Elbow Working Condition program, a past president of the Ontario Orthopedic Association and co- Founder of mySmartSimulations (a US company specializing in simulation-based virtual reality training for healthcare).

-Dr. Hodgins then returned to Toronto and completed a Trauma and Upper Limb Reconstructive fellowship at St. Michael’s Hospital, and has subspecialist interest in arthroscopic and open procedures of the shoulder, elbow and knee.
+Dr. Hodgins subsequently completed a Trauma and Upper Limb Reconstructive fellowship at St. Michael’s Hospital and has subspecialist interest in arthroscopic and open procedures of the shoulder, elbow and knee.

 He maintains medical licensees in Ontario and New York State and is an active member of the American Orthopaedic Society of Sports Medicine (AOSSM) and the Columbia Shoulder and Elbow Society (CSES).

 Dr. Joel Lobo, MD, FRCSC, completed his medical school and residency in Orthopaedic Surgery at the University of Toronto.
 Following his residency, he completed a Trauma and Upper Limb Reconstructive fellowship at St. Michael’s Hospital where he specialized in Shoulder and Elbow surgery.